rebykimani/google-translator/README.md

 ### Click on the link provided bellow to view the site https://github.com/rebykimani/google-translator.git.

-### The project implements a public API for google-translator from https://rapidapi.com/googlecloud/api/google-translate1
+### The project implements a public API for google-translator.

 ## Requirements